greenm01/vb4x/docs/vb4x_specs.md

 #### 2\.3.1.2 Merchant Marine

-The Merchant marine fleet comprises civilian crewed ships that provide commerse and transport services for the House.
+The Merchant marine fleet comprises civilian crewed ships that provide commerce and transport services for the House.
 They have no weapons technology or defense, and are easily captured or destroyed by enemy combat ships.
 Guard them wisely with military escorts.

 Merchant Marine attributes are listed in Section 9.